mrsudarshanrai/Weather-app-extension/README.md

 - Node 8.x
 - Npm 3.x
-- Git

----

 ## Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Type the following commands in the terminal to verify your node and npm versions
+Type the following commands in the terminal to verify your node and npm are installed.

 ```
 node -v